 After touring South Philly hail a cab or book an uber ride up to Rittenhouse Square.
 It is Philadelphia's most elegant square and a great place to take a break from touring.
 One of William Penn's (founder of Pennsylvania) original five city squares, the park was named in 1825 to honor David Rittenhouse, an eighteenth century astronomer.
 Stop in to nearby Metropolitan Bakery for a sweet treat then take a short walk over to see one of Philly's most photographed sculptures in Dilworth Park at City Hall (temporary home due to renovations).
 The Love Statue (usually located in JFK Plaza / Love Park) is a reproduction of Robert Indiana's Love sculpture and a fitting piece for the City of Brotherly Love.
 Feel free to take a peek inside the grand City Hall building or just look up and admire the bronze statue of William Penn that crowns the tower.

 Philadelphia has some great art museums and the city's premier cultural attraction without a doubt is the Philadelphia Museum of Art.
 In my opinion it is one of the country's top museums.
 The building itself is a treasure.
 Completed in 1928, it is modeled after an ancient Greek temple, but on a grander scale.
 The museum was designed by Julian Francis Abele, the first African American to graduate from the University of Pennsylvania School of Architecture.
-The museum has two entrances, but you probably should take the front so you can run (or walk) up the steps made famous in the 1976 movie Rocky (yo Adrian I did it).
+The museum has two entrances, but you should take the front so you can run (or walk) up the steps made famous in the 1976 movie Rocky (yo Adrian I did it).
+Do not miss the Rocky Balboa Statue near the bottom of the steps.
 Once inside, you'll see the grand staircase and Saint Gauden's statue Diana.
 Allow yourself plenty of time to wander the impressive rooms that house the works of several of the masters including: Monet, Matisse, Picasso and Van Gogh.
-Admission is $20, good for two consecutive days and includes the nearby Rodin Museum on Benjamin Franklin Parkway.
+Admission is $30, good for two consecutive days and includes the nearby Rodin Museum on Benjamin Franklin Parkway.
 This jewel of a museum holds the biggest collection outside Paris of the work of sculptor Auguste Rodin.
 The courtyard entrance displays his best known work, The Thinker and inside the museum is The Kiss.
 Just down the road from Rodin is the magnificent Barnes Foundation.
 This soaring marble and glass museum has a modernist setting, providing a different appreciation for the works.
 Highlights include Cezanne's The Card Players, Monet's Studio Boat and Renoir's The Artist's Family.